University Lecturer in Civil Engineering

 - Long-term quasi-static cyclic loading: offshore wind piles accumulate permanent deformations due to the repeated action of waves and winds (principally).
 This phenomenon is called ratcheting.
 Christelle's work involved the development and calibration of a constitutive model - HARM (Hyperplastic Accelerated Ratcheting Model) - that captures this behaviour in a simple, fast yet rigorous way.

 - Earthquake Design: Current deployment of offshore wind farms in Asia and North America require robust design to seismic loads.
-Christelle's current work involves developing an experimental database evidencing the behaviour of offshore wind piles to earthquakes, in particular in liquefiable soils.
+Christelle's current research involves experimental and numerical work evidencing the behaviour of offshore wind piles and transition piece to earthquakes, in particular in liquefiable soils.

 Christelle's research projects are conducted in close collaboration with offshore wind industries, such as EDF, Orsted, ARUP and HR Wallingford.